Jun711/jun711.github.io/_posts/2019-05-21-aws-api-gateway-invoke-lambda-function-permission.md

 Another way is to create an IAM role that allows `lambda:InvokeFunction` action and trust API Gateway service `apigateway.amazonaws.com`.

 #### AWS IAM Console
 1. Go to AWS IAM console and click `Create Role`.
-For step 1, choose AWS service and then Lambda.
+Afterwards, choose AWS service and Lambda.
 ![AWS IAM Create Role Choose Service](/assets/images/2019-04-20-aws-api-gateway-invoke-lambda-function-permission/aws-iam-create-role-choose-service-2019-04-20.png)

-2. For step 2, attach permissions policies that you need.
+2. Attach permissions policies that you need.
 Filter for AWS managed policy: AWSLambdaRole that allows `lambda:InvokeFunction` for all resources or specified Lambda functions.
 You can also attach other policies that you need such as CloudWatchLogsFullAccess in my case.

 ```json
 {